windwild/reverland.github.com/_posts/2013-08-13-notes-on-anti-virus-evasion.md

 Another thing to mention, I just upload it to virusnothanks when I did my experiments, for I don't want to make the experiment uncerntainly.
 But now upload to anywhere is ok.
 If you want to do some experiments for several days, do not upload it to virustotal or metascan or viruscan and so on.
 You suspicious payload will be marked in one day.(Kaspersky really mark my payload in one day!)

-I finally write a script to facilitate my work, you can try yourself one.
-Similar to this:
+I finally write scripts which generate random instructions for assemble language, encrypt or simply upsidedown shellcodes and automatic the whole process to facilitate my work. you can try one yourself.
+Similar to this one:

     {% highlight bash %}
     #! /bin/env bash